ds-sib/Portfolio/README.md

 - Data storage in Clickhouse
 - Data visualisation in Tableau

-### Competitor’s strategy analysis

-The project allows analyzing the direction of development of competitive companies by news sources with the help of LLM

-Now the project is in the process of transformation, the data will be added gradually.

 ### Palm oil forecast

 The main idea of the project is to predict the cost of palm oil using neural networks.

-### Consulate appointment bot

-Telegram bot that helps you find a consulate appointment